Yosemite here we come.

 The great virus of 2020 dealt a sweeping blow to anyone planning an overseas expedition.
 With our plans to travel to the Himalaya cancelled, the lockdown forced us to consider how we could exert an expedition-scale effort here in our backyard, the Southern Alps.

-The New Zealand Alpine Team is spending three weeks ice climbing in the Canadian Rockies around Canmore, Alberta this January.
-Follow this blog for day-to-day updates and all the latest photos from the trip.
+The New Zealand Alpine Team is spending three weeks ice climbing in the Canadian Rockies around Canmore, Alberta this February.